 Also, lumpia is eaten with other Filipino dishes which include vegetarian, fried rice, chicken/meat, or seafood dish.

-Vegetable Lumpia Recipe is a vegetarian spring roll dish.
+This Veggie Lumpia recipe is a vegetarian spring roll dish.
 I don't add any meat in this recipe, and the spring roll wrapper is gluten-free.
 To make this dish a vegan friendly, you can switch oyster sauce with sugar.

 Other Filipino Recipes to try